 Why is it important to vote, especially if you fall within a crucial age demographic?
 Below are some of the most compelling reasons that young voters are needed more than ever in local, state, and national elections.

-The youth vote has the pTwo women standing next to each other in front of a computer.otential to be extremely influential in this country.
+The youth vote has the potential to be extremely influential in this country.
 While young voter participation in 2016 declined by 2% from a record 52% at the 2008 election, today the voting population includes almost equal

 parts millennials and baby boomers.
 As the boomer electorate decreases in size, experts suggest it is merely a matter of time before millennials become the largest and most powerful group driving future elections in the U.S. Unfortunately, not all who can vote will, meaning that fewer young people get to directly influence issues that might affect their lives for years to come, including college tuition reform and federal job programs.